It was mostly treats - with just a trick or two - for children in East Manchester Township on a chilly but sunny Sunday.

 The bands and baton twirlers were also a hit for April Blouse of Springettsbury Township.
 In her first year attending the parade, she said she was pleased with the family-friendly atmosphere.

-"I thought it was nice," she said.
+"I like it, I thought it was nice," she said.
 "They really throw a lot of candy for the kids.
 It's kid-oriented."

 And she was also happy that the tricks were kept to a minimum, she said.